AutoRoboCulture/Nindamani-the-weed-removal-robot/stepper_control/README.md

 2. **scripts/stepper_driver.py**: It decodes the upper level serial command and arrange it in the UART format to send on USB-UART device.

-3. **scripts/stepper_ros2_interface.py**: It takes the weed coordinates and move the steppers according to the given location **Inputs**: Subscribes to *weedCoordinates* topic and publish data to Atmega2560 controller.
+3. **scripts/stepper_ros2_interface.py**: It takes the weed coordinates and move the steppers according to the given location.

+   **Inputs**: Subscribes to *weedCoordinates* topic and publish data to Atmega2560 controller.

 4. **src/deltaKinematics.c**: Its an inverse delta kinematic library for getting the exact theta's for all stepper motor from the input (x,y,z) location